jklappenbach/cajeta/test/TestPlan.md

 ## Compile
 - Can compile empty class
 ## Class
+### Can Write & Read Class Metadata
+- Can write property block
+  - Can write size of struct
+  - Can write count of all props
+  - Can write
 ### Memory Management
 - Can run main on empty class
 - Can allocate class and its freed after scope drop